 Our new upgraded Grow Beds are Rapid Cycle Beds, which means they move the water in and out of the Grow Bed at twice the rate of traditional Flood & Drain Grow Beds.
 This provides lots of oxygen for the vegetable roots to grow stronger and faster.
 A Rapid Cycle Grow Bed also provides more life-giving oxygen to the bacteria for fish waste conversion, which allows for higher density fish stocking.

 What about those Highly Efficient Deep Delivery Water Rings.
-Firstly, they’re making all of our Growing System photos obsolete because you won’t see these new water rings sitting on top of the Grow Beds as our photos show.
+Firstly, they’re making all of our Growing System photos obsolete because you won’t see these new water rings sitting on top of the Grow Beds as some of our photos show.
 These new Deep Delivery Water Rings are buried deep in the Hydroton where they deposit the water deep into the Grow Bed so the fish waste doesn’t accumulate at the surface of the bed.
 This allows for better distribution of the incoming water from the Fish Tank.
 These Deep Delivery Water Diffusers are invisible as is the Fish Effluent.

 And finally, there are those new Loop Siphons that don't take a big chunk right out of the middle of the Grow Bed like Bell Siphons do.
 These Loop Siphons work better than our old faithful Bell Siphon because they allow for a really efficient Rapid Cycle to take place in the bed.
 So you can trust when you get a STEM & Family Food Growing System, you're getting quality and innovation.

 Here’s a detailed Description of the Relationship between the Grow Beds, the Fish Tank size, the Bacteria, the Fish Food and the Waste as it relates to System Design.